jganetsk/impossible-escape/README.tex.md

 - Note the standard basis $B \subset C$, consisting of vectors such as $\left(\begin{smallmatrix}1 & 0 & 0 & \dots & 0 \end{smallmatrix}\right)$, is the set of valid moves that prisoner #1 can make, since each standard basis element is a delta that toggles exactly one coin.
 - The identity element of $C$, known as $e$, is the 0 vector: $\left(\begin{smallmatrix}0 & 0 & 0 & \dots & 0 \end{smallmatrix}\right)$
-- The inverse of every element if the group is itself, $\forall c \in C: c = -c$.
+- The inverse of every element in the group is itself, $\forall c \in C: c = -c$.
 Or, x XOR x is always 0.
 The intuition captured here is that toggling the same coin twice results in an unchanged board.
 - $C$ happens to be Abelian.
 In other words, addition is commutative, or $x + y = y + x$

 - Let $\Delta c \in B$ be the move that prisoner #1 will make.
 Therefore, $c_{1} = c_{0} + \Delta c$